 Defended a securities broker-dealer before the State of Maryland’s Attorney General’s office against claims of fraud.
-The firm settled the fraud investigation claim, which saved the client’s Maryland registration, FINRA membership, and other state registrations, as well as $1.6 million in penalty demands.
+The firm settled the fraud investigation claim, which preserved the client’s Maryland registration, FINRA membership, and other state registrations, as well as saved $1.6 million in penalty demands.

 Served as defense counsel to a New York-based securities broker-dealer before a NASAA multi-state task force in negotiating a global settlement, ultimately implemented in all states, based on allegations of manipulation of the U. S. Treasury bond auctions resulting in the client's retention of its unrestricted license to conduct securities business in all 50 states.